Kate joins forces with Roger Federer for charity tennis event

 The Laver Cup Open Practice Day will be staged on September 22 at The O2 in London.

-Fans will get the chance to watch Federer and other tennis greats from Team Europe and Team World during their final on-court practice for the competition.
+Fans will get the chance to watch Federer and other tennis greats including Sir Andy Murray, Novak Djokovic and Rafael Nadal from Team Europe and Team World during their final on-court practice for the competition.

 Tickets go on sale on Monday August 22.